-Changes to the Ontario Insurance Act that will directly impact on your Auto Insurance Benefits – Consumers Beware
+Changes to the Ontario Insurance Act that Will Directly Impact Your Auto Insurance Benefits

 Effective June 1, 2016, the Ontario Government has introduced changes to the automobile insurance system which will greatly affect the coverage consumers select and the price they will pay for auto insurance.
 Many of these changes affect the statutory accident benefits that a person will receive if they have been injured in an automobile accident regardless of who is at fault.
 Some of these benefits have been reduced and some options for increased coverage have been eliminated or changed.